trudi-group/ipfs-metric-exporter/README.md

 The [Dockerfile](./Dockerfile) implements kubo with the bundled plugin.

+Running the command `make gen-out` will build the image and export the binaries for IPFS and the plugin to `./out`.

 ### Manually

 Due to a [bug in the Go compiler](https://github.com/cespare/xxhash/issues/54) it is not possible to build plugins